sparkflows/sparkflows-docs/docs/user-guide/data-preparation/impute.rst

 Imputing With Mean Value
 ----------------------------------------

-Below is a sample workflow which contains Imputing With Mean Value processor in Fire Insights.
+Below is a sample workflow which contains Imputing With Mean Value processor in Sparkflows.
 It demonstrates the usage of Imputing With Mean Value node to replace missing values with Mean value of the column.

 It does the following processing of data: